BryantLabUW/Caenorhabditis_RNAseq_Browser/UI/README/README_Features.md

 ### Overview
 The *Caenorhabditis* RNA-seq Browser enables users to browse *Caenorhabditis* bulk RNA-seq data sets generated as part of the modENCODE project and perform on-demand differential expression analyses.
-Data from the following species are currently included: *C. elegans*, *C. briggsae*, *C. brenneri*, *C. japonica*, and *C. remanei*.
+Data from the following species are currently included in this app: *C. elegans*, *C. briggsae*, *C. brenneri*, *C. japonica*, and *C. remanei*.
 The app permits browsing RNA-seq data in two modes:

 1. Browse by Gene Mode